-Promote sustainable materials management to Tennessee businesses.
+Do you promote sustainable materials management to Tennessee businesses?
+Yes

 Waste and recycling personnel within the region are committed to proving consultation to local/area businesses in sustainable materials management.

 Promote HHW services to local governments and assist them in promoting HHW and BOPAE collection services.